QuState/PhastFT/README.md

 while PhastFT contains no `unsafe` blocks but requires a nightly build of Rust compiler to access the Portable SIMD API.

+RustFFT implements multiple FFT algorithms and tries to pick the best one depending on the workload, while PhastFT has a single FFT implementation and still achieves competitive performance.

 PhastFT uses 2x less memory than RustFFT, which is important for processing large datasets.

 ## What's with the name?